accruteam/sdk-accrupay-react/README.md

 5. Add tests so that we're sure that multiple react versions are supported.

+6. Make sure types work when importing the library.

 ### Testing locally

 Run the following and follow the instructions.